Lists

 and moths (in the order Lepidoptera).

-More data will later be put in this file,
+More data continues be put in this 6-part listing and photo gallery,

-particularly regarding range & habitat, so as to make this piece rather
+particularly regarding range & habitat, so as to make this source all the

 Not pertaining to butterflies, but colorful and interesting - here's a link to photos & a file